 Aortic stenosis means your aortic valve has a problem opening.
 The left ventricle has to work harder to push the blood through the valve.
 In some cases, this extra work will make the muscle of the ventricle thicken.
 In time, the extra work can tire the heart and cause the heart muscle to weaken.
-Stenosis usually gets slowly worse over many years.
+Stenosis usually get worse slowly, over many years.
 But sometimes it can quickly get worse.

 In many cases, treatment won’t be needed unless you have symptoms.
-If you do have symptoms, medications may help relieve them.
+If you do have symptoms, medicines may help relieve them.
 If the stenosis is severe, your doctor may recommend surgery to replace the valve, even if you don’t have symptoms.